El pecado de Oyuki (TV series): Production

 The executive producer Lucy Orozco made her debut in the telenovelas of Televisa on the right foot.
 The original idea was to record the telenovela entirely in Japan, however, Lucy, after a journey of two months of research in that country, convinced Mr. Vice President of Televisa Victor Hugo O'Farrill, to record in Mexico.
 Televisa build some streets of Tokyo and other Japanese cities in the hill of the Ajusco, located in the south of Mexico City.
 Studio finally managed to recreate on 20 hectares of land, several elegant quarters of Tokyo and a large temple.
 Complete streets were created, with lampposts, signs, pavement and a simulation of the Bullet Train of Tokyo.
 Cars with the steering wheel on the right side were imported from Europe..

 The temple was the tallest building with 40 meters high; It was dismantled at the end of the recordings.
 The exteriors were filmed in Japan at the end of the recording in Mexico and then joined the scenes in the editing process.
 Orozco hired scenographers Cristina Martinez de Velasco and Teresa Pecannins, who managed to play all the hundreds of sets conceived on the comic book.

 Also in Cuernavaca it was recorded a large percentage of the telenovela, in the scandalous and eccentric mansion of the American socialite Barbara Hutton, with materials from Thailand.
 Currently the house is occupied by the Hotel Sumiya.

 An extraordinarily high budget was allocated for makeup and costumes, the Japanese makeup artist Takeshi Hazama was brought especially from Japan for the telenovela.
 Takeshi took approximately 2 hours to make up to Ana Martin.

 In Tokyo several wigs for the protagonist were created, each with an approximate cost of $7,000.
 Twenty kimono they were made in Japan for the extras and the rest of the cast.

-Busting the recordings of the telenovela Ana Martin was invited to Japan, because the Japanese Emperor wanted to personally congratulate by having played brilliantly a geisha.
+Busting the recordings of the telenovela Ana Martin was invited to Japan, because the Japanese Emperor Hirohito wanted to personally congratulate by having played brilliantly a geisha.

 Later, Martin was placed in the hands of a famous surgeon in Los Angeles, because of the damage that had her eyelids and other parts close to his eyes because of constant stretch to simulate oriental eyes.